 The Main Street program consists of three facilities: Main Street New Loan Facility, Main Street Priority Loan Facility and Main Street Expanded Loan Facility.
 The table below highlights key features of the three facilities.
 However, all three facilities have the same basic structure.

-Under the Main Street program, an eligible borrower may apply to an eligible lender for term credit that has a four-year maturity with payments deferred during the first year, has an interest rate of LIBOR plus 3%, and is prepayable without penalty.
+Under the Main Street program, an eligible borrower may apply to an eligible lender for term credit that has a five-year maturity with principal payments deferred during the first two years and interest payments deferred during the first year, has an interest rate of LIBOR plus 3%, and is prepayable without penalty.
 As part of the loan application, the applicant will provide to the lender a number of certifications to establish that the applicant meets the criteria of an eligible borrower under the Main Street program.
 Those eligibility criteria are summarized in the section below on eligible borrowers.

 The Main Street program is not like the SBA's PPP, in which small business applicants that meet the basic eligibility requirements are processed by banks without much additional case-by-case review by the lender.
 In the Main Street program, simply meeting the Federal Reserve's criteria as an eligible borrower will not entitle an applicant to be approved or to receive the maximum allowable loan amount.
 The ultimate decision whether to extend credit to the applicant will rest with the lender.
 The Federal Reserve has made clear that lenders should "apply [their] own underwriting standards in evaluating the financial condition and creditworthiness of the borrower" and that lenders may require additional information and documentation from applicants.4

 If a lender approves the applicant for a Main Street loan, then the lender will originate and fund the loan.
-The lender will then be able to sell a participation in the loan (85% or 95% depending on the applicable Main Street facility) at par to a special purpose vehicle established by the Federal Reserve.
+The lender will then be able to sell a 95% participation in the loan at par to a special purpose vehicle established by the Federal Reserve.
 The lender will retain the remaining interest in the loan and will service the loan.

 By selling the participation in the Main Street loan to the Federal Reserve-backed special purpose vehicle, the lender will significantly mitigate its credit risk and capital cost of extending credit to the borrower.
 In this manner, the Federal Reserve intends that lenders will be more willing to extend credit at favorable terms to eligible borrowers and thereby support the economy during the pandemic.